Household waste and recycling

 What goes in your bins

-• your blue bin is for recyclable waste
+• your blue wheeled bin is for recyclable waste

-• your brown bin is for garden waste
+• your brown wheeled bin is for garden waste, if you've subscribed to our garden waste collection service

-• your green or grey bin is for non-recyclable waste and food waste
+• your food bin, when delivered, is for food waste only

 If your blue bin is full, we will collect extra recycling if: